Morgan Silver Dollar Value Guide

 How to Grade a Morgan Silver Dollar

-Fine (F-12/15): LIBERTY is fully visible.
-Hair above Liberty’s ear shows strands beginning to separate.
-The eagle’s breast feathers begin to show individual separation.
-All design elements are present and clear.
+• Fine (F-12/15): LIBERTY fully visible.
+Hair strands above ear beginning to separate.
+Eagle’s breast feathers show individual separation.

-Very Fine (VF-20/30/35): Moderate wear on the highest points only.
-Hair detail is visible above Liberty’s ear and in the curls below.
-The eagle’s breast feathers are mostly separated.
-The cheek shows light wear.
-A VF coin has genuine eye appeal.
+• Very Fine (VF-20/30/35): Moderate wear on highest points only.
+Hair detail visible above ear and in curls below.
+Eagle’s breast feathers mostly separated.
+Cheek shows light wear.

-Extremely Fine (EF-40/45): Slight wear only on the very highest design points β€” Liberty’s cheek, the hair above her ear, the eagle’s breast, and the wing tips.
-Most detail is sharp.
-Original luster may show in protected areas (within letters, within the recesses of the design).
+• Extremely Fine (EF-40/45): Slight wear on the highest points β€” Liberty’s cheek, hair above ear, eagle’s breast, wing tips.
+Most detail sharp.
+Original luster may show in protected areas.

-Mint State (MS-60 through MS-70): No wear at all.
-The entire grading at this level is about the quality of luster, the sharpness of strike, and the number and severity of contact marks (bagmarks) in the fields.
-The difference between MS-63 and MS-65 can be thousands of dollars on the same date β€” and on a key date, the difference between MS-64 and MS-65 can exceed $50,000.
+• Mint State (MS-60 through MS-70): No wear.
+Grading at this level is about luster quality, strike sharpness, and the number and severity of bagmarks in the fields.
+The jump from MS-63 to MS-65 can mean thousands of dollars β€” on a key date, the MS-64 to MS-65 gap can exceed $50,000.

-• Liberty’s cheek β€” The first area to show wear; any flatness here moves the coin below AU
+• Liberty’s cheek β€” First area to show wear; any flatness moves the coin below AU

-• Hair above Liberty’s ear β€” The primary grading point for intermediate grades (VF/EF)
+• Hair above Liberty’s ear β€” Primary grading point for VF/EF

-• Eagle’s breast feathers β€” Central design; degree of separation defines Fine through Very Fine
+• Eagle’s breast feathers β€” Degree of separation defines Fine through Very Fine

 • Eagle’s wing tips β€” Show early wear in AU grades

-• The fields β€” The flat, open areas around the design; bagmarks and contact marks accumulate here and define the Mint State grade
+• The fields β€” Bagmarks here define the Mint State grade

-Standard submission fees run $30–75 per coin for most Morgan Dollars.
-The economics are straightforward: if the difference between the grade you think your coin is and the next grade up represents more than the grading fee, it’s worth submitting.
-A common circulated G-4 Morgan in the $60 range is not worth a $40 grading fee.
-An AU-58 that might be MS-62 β€” where the grade difference is $75–100 β€” often is.
+Submission fees run $30–75 per coin.
+The rule is simple: if the potential grade difference represents more than the grading fee, submit.
+A worn G-4 common date isn’t worth the $40 fee.
+An AU-58 that might be MS-62 β€” where the gap is $75–100 β€” often is.
 Any coin that might grade MS-63 or better on a semi-key date should be submitted without question.

 VAM Varieties β€” Hidden Value in Ordinary Dates

-1881-S VAM-1 (Hot Lips): The date is dramatically repunched β€” the “1881” appears doubled in a highly visible way.
-Among the most visually striking Morgan varieties and one of the easiest to identify without magnification.
+• 1881-S VAM-1 (Hot Lips): Dramatically repunched date β€” “1881” appears doubled, visible without magnification.
+Among the most visually striking Morgan varieties.

-1891-CC VAM-3 (Spitting Eagle): A die gouge in the eagle’s beak area makes it appear the bird is expectorating.
-One of the most famous and beloved Morgan varieties; immediately recognizable and consistently popular at auction.
+• 1891-CC VAM-3 (Spitting Eagle): Die gouge in the eagle’s beak area.
+One of the most famous Morgan varieties; consistently popular at auction.

-1900-O/CC (Overmint Mark): A Carson City mint mark punch was used on New Orleans dies β€” a transitional relic from mint operations.
-The O-over-CC is visible under magnification and commands a strong premium.
+• 1900-O/CC (Overmint Mark): Carson City mint mark punch used on New Orleans dies β€” visible under magnification.
+Commands a strong premium.

-The authoritative online reference for VAM research is VAMworld.com.
-The “Top 100 VAMs” and “Hot 50 VAMs” lists are the standard collector checklists for building a VAM set.
-Attribution is best confirmed by an experienced dealer or through PCGS VarietyPlus or NGC’s variety designation service.
+The authoritative reference is VAMworld.com.
+The “Top 100 VAMs” and “Hot 50 VAMs” lists are the standard collector checklists.
+Attribution is best confirmed through PCGS VarietyPlus or NGC’s variety designation service.

 • 8 Tail Feathers (8TF): The original reverse, struck only in 1878.
-The eagle has a full complement of eight tail feathers.
-This is the most visually distinct 1878 variety and commands a premium across all grades.
+Most visually distinct variety; commands a premium across all grades.

 Buying Morgan Silver Dollars